o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

    ```
    float4 m_optional_color : COLOR0;
    ```
    If the material's vertices are colored, `m_optional_color` will be set at runtime if it's available.
 Then, if `m_optional_color` is available, a soft naming convention will set `o_color_isBound` to true, which we can use later to determine if we want to perform the bending or not.
+Note that this is a very specific sub-feature of shader options, and the soft naming convention is not an example of normal shader option usage.

    All of the fields are indicated by [HLSL semantics](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-semantics#vertex-shader-semantics).
 The engine processes the semantics and updates the fields accordingly.
 4. Inside the function `VegetationBending_ForwardPassVS`, encase the offset code with a conditional using the option boolean: